walibens/WBS_20210712_FL/README.md

 ### Day 4
 As we can have an input file with roman/arabic numerals, I've added a new interface as a port and a new file class as an adapter to follow the hexagonal architecture

+### Day 5
+Some optimisation in the input file management, but I couldn't do more because of the time

 ## Week 2 - Game of Life